Almost Famous: Production

-Crowe used a composite of the bands he had known to create Stillwater, the emerging group that welcomes the young journalist into its sphere, then becomes wary of his intentions.
+Cameron Crowe used a composite of the bands he had known to create Stillwater, the emerging group that welcomes the young journalist into its sphere, then becomes wary of his intentions.
 "Stillwater" was the name of a real band signed to Macon, Georgia's Capricorn Records label, which required the film's producers to obtain permission to use the name.
 In an interview, real Stillwater guitarist Bobby Golden said, "They could have probably done it without permission but they probably would have had a bunch of different lawsuits.
 Our lawyer got in touch with them.
 They wanted us to do it for free and I said, 'No we're not doing it for free.'
 So we got a little bit of change out of it."
 Seventies rocker Peter Frampton served as a technical consultant on the film.
 Crowe and his then-wife, musician Nancy Wilson of Heart, co-wrote three of the five Stillwater songs in the film, and Frampton wrote the other two, with Mike McCready of Pearl Jam playing lead guitar on all of the Stillwater songs.

-Patrick Fugit, "a complete unknown from Salt Lake City, Utah," was cast late in the process after Crowe and casting director Gail Levin watched Fugit's self-taped audition.
+Patrick Fugit, then "a complete unknown from Salt Lake City, Utah", was cast late in the process after Crowe and casting director Gail Levin watched Fugit's self-taped audition.